top of page

 The History of First Methodist Church Warren

-Methodism in Warren was active and growing for fifty years, so in 1885, a new church at the exact location was built.
+Methodism in Warren was active and growing for fifty years; therefore, in 1885, a new church was built at the exact location.
 This Church served the congregation until 1927, when our present Church was built at Second and Market Streets, and the old Church was sold to the Evangelicals of Warren.

 Some of us remember the old Church.
 The sanctuary was on the second floor, with a balcony sweeping to the chancel on either side.
 The architecture, distinguished in its day, was theatrically Victorian Gothic, with opera seats instead of pews, a centered pulpit raised from the communion table in front, and the choir and organ furnishing a backdrop to all.
 When a significant Sunday School addition was built in 1912 at the rear of the Church, there was a complete and active plant for First Church.

-Within a few years of the old Church's building, the membership was so large and Warren's East Side so developed that many of the members across the Creek organized a class.
-In 1893, Grace Methodist Church was organized with 104 members, leaving behind a membership of 770 at First Church.
+Within a few years of the old Church's building, the membership had grown so large and Warren's East Side had become so developed that many members across the Creek organized a class.
+In 1893, Grace Methodist Church was organized with 104 members, having previously left behind a membership of 770 at First Church.

 It is said that in the early 1920s, the Official Board faced the problem of rebuilding or replacing the old church organ.
 At a meeting, Jerry Crary voiced the opinion that a new organ in an old church was hardly appropriate.
 He announced that the L.F.
 Watson homestead at the corner of Second and Market Streets was committed to him on behalf of the Church.
 With new property available, the Board promptly took action toward building a new church.

 In 1925, plans for the new Church were presented and approved.
-Avoiding Victorian, Romanesque, and then modern design, the architect offered a purely 13th-century Gothic church, with a chapel of the 15th-century period added.
+Avoiding Victorian, Romanesque, and modern design, the architect offered a purely 13th-century Gothic church, with a 15th-century chapel added.
 Nothing so engenders an atmosphere of worship in a community as this traditional architecture, and we have the Building Committee of 1925 to thank for its choice.
 It would have pleased John Wesley to know that his Methodists in Warren returned to the church beauty in which he was reared and carried the spiritual enthusiasm he had to preach in the open fields.
-The only sad note in the church design was for some faithful who were profoundly unhappy at moving the preacher from a front and center pulpit to a side pulpit and a side lectern.
-But they later came to worship and looked aside to the preacher without loss of devotion.
+The only sad note in the church design was for some faithful who were profoundly unhappy about moving the preacher from a front-and-center pulpit to a side pulpit and a side lectern.
+But they later came to worship and looked aside at the preacher without loss of devotion.

 As is fitting in a Gothic church, our sanctuary is filled with religious art.
 The sanctuary window is of Christ; the west window is of Moses and the Old Testament; the magnificent transept window is of the Apostles; the rose window over the chapel entrance is of the Lamb of God.
 The aisle windows portray Christ's miracles and parables.